Flipper-Community/flipper-community-wiki/flip-wiki/docs/arcadecards.md

     1. MFC `Bandai Namco Passport` cards on `Sega` games.
 - Emulation compatibility cannot be tested for `Taito` games without further assistance from Members located within Japan.
 - The ICODE SLI `e-amusement pass` cards are not compatible with `Andamiro` games *and vice versa*.
-- Japan Transit IC Cards must be using `FeliCa Standard`.
+- Japan e-money/Transit IC Cards must be using `FeliCa Standard`.
-- Transport cards are currently only able to be registered for initial play via `DANCERUSH STARDOM` and `SOUND VOLTEX`.
+- e-money/transit cards are currently only able to be registered for initial play via `DANCERUSH STARDOM` and `SOUND VOLTEX`.

 ## Arcade Payment Cards